LungisaNduna/CatchUpwithLungisa/ReadMe.md

 Forgot to connect the function to any actual event.
 Now it works on every occurance of the hash in the URL changing which happens whenever I click the button.
 I should probably have a way to handle people adding their own hashes
 Looking good, i think.
+Cannot push cause the internet is being an enemy of progress.